FlameInTheDark/gochat/docs/project/voice/VoicePipeline.md

   - `PermAdministrator` bypasses these checks.
   - Otherwise, the track is ignored.
 - For each published track, SFU relays (RTP) to other peers in the room and renegotiates for late joiners.

+Frontend track mapping:
+- The SFU tags outgoing streams with the sender’s user id: `stream.id = "u:<user_id>"`.
+Use this to attach tracks to the correct UI tile.

 ## 6) Mute/Deafen Controls